-Please share your adoption and any feedback you have about the book with us at oer@fanshawec.ca

-The following resources are available:
+Please share your adoption, and any feedback you have about the book with us at oer@fanshawec.ca The following resources are available:

-- Interactive exercises for students to check their knowledge are provided at the end of each chapter. - Slide decks can be found under ancillary resources in the appendix. - · Video resources have been embedded in the text where applicable. - · Key terms are highlighted throughout the chapter and summarized at the end of each chapter.
+- Interactive exercises for students to check their knowledge are provided at the end of each chapter. - Slide decks can be found under ancillary resources in the appendix. - · Video resources have been embedded in the text where applicable.